-Students learn methods and materials unique to 5-12 Speech teaching.
+Students learn methods and materials specific to 5-12 Speech teaching.
 Planning for teaching and learning experiences based on secondary student learning needs is the focus.
 Must be fully accepted to the Teacher Education Program.
 Concurrent enrollment in EDU 465 required.
 (Prerequisites: EDU 370, EDU 371 and EDU 440) (Must be taken at Waldorf University) (Fall)

-Clinical Experience in Teaching Speech ......(1 cr.)
+Clinical Experience in Teaching Speech(1 cr.)

-Students gain instructional experience in a secondary classroom setting.
-Twenty hours of participatory clinical experience in a secondary classroom are required.
+Students gain instructional experience teaching a speech course in a secondary classroom setting.
+Twenty (20) hours of participatory clinical experience in a secondary classroom are required.
 Must be fully accepted to the Teacher Education Program.
 Concurrent enrollment in EDU 375 required.
 (Must be taken at Waldorf University) (Fall)